Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The cause of development of aplastic anemia is still not fully understood.
-Exogenous and endogenous etiological factors of aplastic anemia development are distinguished.
-Exogenous factors are given a priority role in the development of the disease, such as physical effects, chemicals (primarily medicines), infectious agents (viruses, bacteria, fungi).
-Of the endogenous factors that inhibit hemopoiesis, the most significant are hereditary and genetic disorders, a change in the hormonal status in the pathology of the thyroid gland, ovaries, thymus, systemic connective tissue diseases, stress, trauma.
-However, in the overwhelming majority of patients (up to 80%), the etiology of the disease remains unknown.
-Of definite importance in the development of aplastic anemia, perhaps, are also environmental changes (emissions of toxic substances into the atmosphere, insufficient capacities of purification facilities, etc.).
+The cause of aplastic anemia is still not fully understood.
+There are exogenous and endogenous etiological factors in the development of aplastic anemia.
+Exogenous factors play a priority role in the development of the disease, including physical effects, chemicals (primarily drugs), infectious agents (viruses, bacteria, fungi).
+Of the endogenous factors that suppress hematopoiesis, the most significant are hereditary and genetic disorders, changes in hormonal status in pathology of the thyroid gland, ovaries, thymus, systemic diseases of connective tissue, stress, and trauma.
+However, in the vast majority of patients (up to 80%), the etiology of the disease remains unknown.
+Environmental changes (emissions of toxic substances into the atmosphere, insufficient capacity of treatment facilities, etc.) may also have a certain significance in the development of aplastic anemia.

 Etiological factors in aplastic anemia